 It is important to know that some children struggle to understand the concept of Halloween and trick or treating.
 If you are hosting an event involving traditional Halloween activities, some children may have difficulty understanding how to behave appropriately.
 Halloween comes once a year, there isn’t a lot of practice!

 Furthermore, children may become easily upset over something that may seem insignificant to you.
 Likely, children have difficulty regulating their emotions due to sensory overload.
 Therefore, it is important to ensure volunteers and staff at your Halloween event practice patience.
 Embrace diversity and ensure all children feel comfortable and included.

 Hamilton explained that some children with autism find mixed messages around Halloween confusing.
 For example, parents tell their children they shouldn’t talk to strangers.
 So a child with autism will follow that rule at Halloween, too.
 Ultimately, expect that an autistic child may feel it is inappropriate or not allowed to respond to strangers on Halloween.
 Therefore, it is important to understand that some children may simply find it uncomfortable to interact with strangers.

-Another suggestion to help make your Halloween event sensory-friendly is reducing noise.
 Loud and scary décor or background music cause a child with sensory sensitivities to feel nervous and overwhelmed.
-Keep a quiet environment at your event to ensure that all children feel comfortable and welcome.
+Keep a quiet environment to ensure that all children feel comfortable and welcome.

-Additionally, bright, colourful and flashing lighting can also be a trigger for children with sensory processing disorders.
-So, keep the lighting as natural, calming and simple as possible.
+Bright, colourful, and flashing lighting can also be a trigger for children with sensory processing disorders.
+So, keep the lighting as natural, calming, and simple as possible.